ucb-bar/dsptools/src/main/scala/dsptools/numbers/README.md

   * a.div2(n)
     * a/2^n
     * UInt: Consistent with a >> n (i.e. rounds 1/2 to 0)
     * SInt: Round output to nearest SInt via DspContext.trimType
     * FixedPoint: Adjusts decimal point; up to you how much precision to keep via DspContext.trimType and DspContext.binaryPointGrowth (adds more fractional bits on top of the input amount)
+    * For both FixedPoint and SInt, again, be aware of overflow behavior when RoundHalfUp is used for the most positive input
   * a.mul2(n)
     * a*2^n
   * a.trimBinary(n)
     * Only affects FixedPoint; otherwise returns a
-    * Trims to n fractional bits with rounding specified by DspContext.trimType
+    * Trims to n fractional bits with rounding specified by DspContext.trimType.
+Be aware of overflow behavior!
     * DspComplex[T]: Trims both real and imaginary values to the same # of fractional bits (only for FixedPoint T)

 # Additional operations supported by T of UInt, SInt, FixedPoint, DspReal